mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 <a name="limitations"><h3>8.
 Limitations in OLAP analysis</h3></a>

-One of the things that people often note when running tools like Tableau on top of SnowPlow data is that it is quick and easy to put together the vast majority of reports delivered by standard analytics package like Google Analytics and even the type of cohort analysis delivered by toolsl like [Mixpanel][mixpanel] and [Kissmetrics][kissmetrics].
+One of the things that people often note when running tools like Tableau on top of Snowplow data is that it is quick and easy to put together the vast majority of reports delivered by standard analytics package like Google Analytics and even the type of cohort analysis delivered by toolsl like [Mixpanel][mixpanel] and [Kissmetrics][kissmetrics].
 This sometimes leads excited analysts to forget all the analytics possibilities that are **not** supported by OLAP tools:

 1. Path / journey analysis
 2. Building and testing statistical models of customer behaviour e.g. customer lifetime models.
 (Although the model build might be informed by the results and visualisations generated by an OLAP tool.)
 3. Machine learning approaches e.g. clustering and classifying visitors by behaviour
 4. Predictive analytics: how much do we expect to make from this product launch, or this customer, going forwards?

-That is not to take anything away from OLAP tools, just to remind users that they are one in an arsenal of analytic techniques, that SnowPlow makes it possible to leverage with web analytics data.
+That is not to take anything away from OLAP tools, just to remind users that they are one in an arsenal of analytic techniques, that Snowplow makes it possible to leverage with web analytics data.

 Back to [top] (#top).